-Mel Gibson ended his decade’s long marriage and got involved with a new lady and had his 8th child with her.
-Their legal battles were tabloid fodder for a very long time and have cost Gibson millions in legal fees, payouts and damaged his reputation in Hollywood.
+Mel Gibson ended his decades-long marriage and got involved with a new lady and had his 8th child with her.
+Their legal battles were tabloid fodder for a very long time and have cost Gibson millions in legal fees, payouts, and damaged his reputation in Hollywood.
 The mother of Mel’s eight children is said to have filed grievances against’ her legal team for “bad advice.”
-However, she gets $20,000 a month in child support and keeps one of Mel’s California homes that she lives in expense-free, and the house is to be sold on the child’s 18th birthday with the money put in a trust for the child.
+However, she gets $20,000 a month in child support and lives in one of Mel’s California homes expense-free.
+That house is to be sold on the child’s 18th birthday with the money put in a trust for the child.

 I could list many, many more of your favorite stars and sports heroes from Evander Holyfield, who got evicted from his home to pay off child support and other debts, to Terrell Owens, who, like Dennis Rodman, managed to exchange his contempt charges for community service.